A Symbol of Power

 Duca di Milano is inspired by the sword attributed to Lodovico il Moro and dated to the second half of the 15th century, today preserved in the Musée de Cluny or Musée National du Moyen Âge, France.
 More generally, the original sword has been forged for a Visconti or a Sforza nobleman, showing masterful skills both in the construction process and the following decoration.
 We took some of the most relevant details, crafting our own interpretation as a full custom sword, perfectly tailored on the customer’s needs.

-* This sword is fully handmade without templates, so every Duca di Milano will be different from the previous one, as our craftsmanship and methods evolve and prevent machine-made effects.
+This sword is fully handmade without templates, so every Ariodante will be different from the previous one, as our craftsmanship and methods evolve and prevent machine-made effects.
 Tiny imperfections, differences and asymmetries give your sword a completely unique personality.